Key Information

 All of these procedures are intended to protect children and schools are encouraged to take the attitude that where there are grounds for concern it is better to be over-cautious than risk a child's safety.
 They therefore have an unavoidable duty to contact the Local Safeguarding Children Board.

-The Management Committee is responsible for ensuring that Elmbrook School follows the procedures set out by the Local Safeguarding Children Board in the 'Every Child Matters: Change for Children' guidance.
-This guidance is underpinned by the 2004 Children Act.
-Detailed information is available on the website www.lcitylscb.org.
+The Management Committee is responsible for ensuring that Elmbrook School follows the procedures set out in the Keeping Children Safe in Education guidance.

 The H.M.
-Government publication 'Working Together to Safeguard Children' provides the guidance for child protection procedures at Elmbrook School.
+Government publication 'Working Together to Safeguard Children' provides further guidance for child protection procedures.

 In most cases of child protection, the Management Committee will delegate responsibility to the Headteacher.